rodmoioliveira/myblog/content/blog/takeaways-decomposing-systems-into-modules.md

 draft = true
 +++

-There's a lot of discussions on why and how we should modularize ours systems.
+There's a lot of discussion on why and how we should modularize our systems.
 Some provoke heated debates, often driven by personal preferences and subjective judgments about the right way of writing software.
 These, in many cases, are presented as an objective truth about what is good software architecture.